-Community Readiness and Opportunities Planning
+Community Readiness and Opportunities Planning (CROP)

-The goal of CROP is to:
+The objective of CROP is to:

 - Increase community employment

 - Enhance the use and increase the value of resources under the control of the community

 - Generate more community government revenue from economic development